-3.1.2.2 Security Function Policies to Organizational Security Policies
+3.1.2.2 Security Function Policies to Organizational Security Policies of the TOE, operation of those interfaces will be controlled by the TOE and its IT environment.

 The TOE provides the following security functions to satisfy the organizational security policies shown in Table 3-2.
 The details of each security function are described in Chapter 5.